dougeby/IntuneDocs/intune-azure/manage-apps/ios-store-app.md

 # How to add iOS store apps to Microsoft Intune

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

+## Before you start

+You can only deploy apps using this method if they are free of charge in the app store.
+If you want to deploy paid apps using Intune, consider using the [iOS volume-purchase program](/intune-azure/manage-apps/ios-vpp-apps).

 ## Step 1 - Search for the app in the store